gtully/jboss-amq-quickstarts/helloworld-jms-amqp/README.md

 The `helloworld-jms-amqp` quickstart demonstrates the use of the JMS API with AMQP and Red Hat JBoss A-MQ.

-It contains a single jndi properties file that directs the InitialContext lookup in the code from the 'helloworld-jms' example to use the qpid-jms-client ConnectionFactory and the AMQP transport on JBoss A-MQ.
 This quickstart has no code!
+It reuses the code from the `helloworld-jms` quickstart.
+It contains a single jndi properties file that directs the InitialContext lookup in the code from the 'helloworld-jms' example to use the QPID JMS ConnectionFactory and the AMQP transport.
-It reuses the code from helloworld-jms.
-JMS APIs are protocol agnostic.
+It is proof that the JMS APIs are protocol agnostic.

+Note the pom.xml dependency on the `helloworld-jms` quickstart jar.
+Be sure to `mvn install` the helloworld-jms quick start before attempting this one.

 System requirements
 -------------------